-A classic Strawberry Shortcake recipe with tender, sweet biscuits, fresh strawberries, and fluffy whipped cream.
-Check out my tips for extra juicy strawberries and perfect whipped cream.
+This classic strawberry shortcake recipe is made with tender, sweet biscuits, fresh strawberries, and fluffy whipped cream.
+Use our tips to get perfect results every time!

-These tender, lightly sweetened biscuits serve as the perfect base for this shortcake.
+Biscuits: These tender, lightly sweetened biscuits serve as the perfect base for this shortcake.
 I adapted this recipe from my favorite Buttermilk Biscuit recipe, adding more sugar and swapping the buttermilk for cream.
-I love that this dough comes together in minutes, and it gets dropped/scooped onto the baking sheets – no rolling/patting/cutting required.
+I love that this dough comes together in minutes, and it gets dropped/scooped onto the baking sheets.

 Strawberries: Rather than just adding plain sliced strawberries onto the biscuit, I toss the strawberries in a little sugar and strawberry jam.
 This makes them extra sweet and juicy, plus the jam imparts a glossy look and a more intense strawberry flavor.

-TIP: Combine the strawberries with the jam and sugar at least 30 minutes before serving.
+Combine the strawberries with jam and sugar at least 30 minutes before serving.
 This will allow the strawberries to start releasing their juices.

 Store the shortcakes at room temp for several hours.
 The strawberries and whipped cream should be kept refrigerated.
 If the whipped cream loses any volume you can easily whip it with an electric mixer or by hand to get it thickened again.

-Tip: The shortcake biscuits are best the day they are baked, but if you have to make them further in advance, freeze them (tightly covered), then bring them to room temperature and bake in a 400° oven for about 5 minutes.
-This will get the exterior crisped up and the inside will retain its fluffiness.
+Tip: The shortcake biscuits are best the day they are baked, but if you have to make them further in advance, bake, cool, and freeze them (tightly covered), then bring them to room temperature and bake in a 400° oven for about 5 minutes.
+This will help the exterior crisp up.

 - 5-6 cups sliced fresh strawberries